-Bunion the physical impairment that occurs when a buny bump forms at the base of the patients big toe, forming a union with a foot bone called first metatarsal.
+Bunion occurs when a buny bump forms at the base of the patients big toe, forming a union with a foot bone called first metatarsal.
 Patients big toe points extremely toward to their second toe when they have a bunion.
 This buny bump consists of both bone and soft tissue and can cause high amount of pain.
 Treatment of this discomfort is called Bunion Removal (also known as bunion surgery, bunionectomy, or hallux valgus correction).

 When to consider a Bunion Removal?